Cossack Hetmanate: Rise of Ivan Vyhovsky

+After Bohdan Khmelnytsky died in 1657, his sixteen-year-old son Yurii Khmelnytsky was elected as successor.
+Bohdan's son was not only too young and inexperienced, but also clearly lacked the charisma and leadership qualities of his father.
 In response, Ivan Vyhovsky, the general scribe (писар) of the Hetmanate and an adviser to Bohdan Khmelnytsky, was elected hetman in 1657 by the Starshyna council.
 His election caused widespread discontent among other regiments and the Zaporizhian Host, who sent runners to Moscow with complaints.
 As a result, new elections were called that same year at which Vyhovsky was reelected at the General Military Council.
 This election was also confirmed by Russian authorities who were informed according to the Pereiaslav treaty.
 Moscow continued to accept runners from the regions of Cossack Hetmanate completely disregarding the authority of hetman and spreading rumors that in truth Russia did not support the candidacy of Vyhovsky.

-Vyhovsky, seeing the situation turning out of his control, went on to extinguish the revolt led by the Zaporozhian Kish otaman Yakiv Barabash and Poltava Colonel Martyn Pushkar.
+Vyhovsky's election was opposed by the Zaporozhian Cossacks, who had not been invited to the council, and by Poltava colonel Martyn Pushkar, who led opposition forces that rejected the restoration of the noble-dominated social order.
+Together with the Zaporozhian ataman Yakiv Barabash, Pushkar raised a rebellion in Left-Bank Ukraine and appealed for support to the only possible ally — Muscovite Tsardom.
+Initially, the tsar attempted to reconcile the sides, later sending troops intended to support either the hetman, if he dismissed the Tatars, or the rebels if he failed to do so.
+Vyhovsky, seeing the situation turning out of his control, went on to extinguish the revolt.
 In the spring of 1658 Vyhovsky crossed Dnieper and confronted mutineers near Poltava with the help of Tatars.
 During the battle Pushkar was killed and replaced with a new colonel, while the leaders of the uprising were strictly repressed.